OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  allocated (i. e. the current tier becomes *full*), the value of this field is changed to [`actualChunksPerSegmentTier`](3_1-header-fields.md#actualchunkspersegmenttier) (an impossible chunk index, which varies from 0 to `actualChunksPerSegmentTier` &minus; 1).
+ 4. Bytes 16..23 - the [index](#tier-index) of the next segment tier, chained after the first tier of the segment.
+I. e. this field points to the second tier in the chain for the segment, if any.

+ It is a 64-bit value, stored in the little-endian order.
+If the value of this field is 0, this means there is no chained segment tier in this segment yet after the first tier, in other words, the first tier is the only one in the chain for the current segment.
- 4. Bytes 16..31 - reserved for use by extensions.
+ 5. Bytes 24..31 - reserved for use by extensions.

 > The reference Java implementation: [`BigSegmentHeader`
 > ](../src/main/java/net/openhft/chronicle/hash/impl/BigSegmentHeader.java)